landelare/ue5coro/Docs/Cancellation.md

 Async mode cancellations are processed on the thread that co_awaited.
 Latent mode cancellations are always processed on the game thread.

+`UE5Coro::IsCurrentCoroutineCanceled()` is also available that simply returns a bool but does not process the cancellation.
+This function "sees through" FCancellationGuards and will return `true` if an incoming cancellation request is currently deferred.

+Prefer `co_await FinishNowIfCanceled();` to
+`if (IsCurrentCoroutineCanceled()) co_return;`.